rrutt/cb-bread/README.md

 ### Viewing Log Messages in Standalone Mode

-Log messages will _not_ appear in the terminal window.
+Log messages will _not_ appear in the terminal window (except perhaps in Mac OSX).

-Instead, they will appear in the webkit Developer Tools Javascript console.
+Instead, they will appear in the webkit Developer Tools JavaScript console.
 This can be opened by clicking on the **≡** icon in the upper-right corner of the **cb-bread** window.
 (On Mac OSX, the **≡** icon is replaced by a _gear_ icon.)